ericmasiello/express-starter/README.md

+> Note: This is an experiment that needs to be vetted

 # What is this for?

 _There's dozens of Node + React starter projects.
 Why should you use this one to start your next project?_